katoiyia/csa_mp3/README.md

 ### Prior expereiences that helped
 -understand loops
 ### What I learned by doing this question
-- how to make the code shorter
+-how to make the code shorter